dougpetronilio/deploy-gae-action/README.md

 # publish-gae-action

-This action was forked from https://github.com/inquid/publish-gae-action
+This action allows you publish an application to [Google App Engine](https://cloud.google.com/appengine/).

-This action allows you publish application to [Google App Engine](https://cloud.google.com/appengine/).
+This action was forked from https://github.com/inquid/publish-gae-action.

 ## Usage
 ```yaml